This post may contain affiliate links. Please read our disclosure policy.

 Enjoy this easy blueberry cobbler year-round with fresh or frozen blueberries!
 Combining a sweet-tart blueberry lemon filling with a fluffy, cakey topping.

 From April to late September, when the blueberry season is in full swing, you’ll see me enthusiastically churning out dozens of treats and desserts with blueberries.
-That includes blueberry bread, blueberry Earl Grey tart, Danish pancake balls (aebleskiver), smoothies, milkshakes, and this super low-fuss, delicious, simple cobbler recipe!
+That includes blueberry bread, blueberry Earl Grey tart, Danish pancake balls (aebleskiver), blueberry smoothies, blueberry milkshakes, and this super low-fuss, delicious, simple cobbler recipe!

 Want to save this recipe?